- ERP systems have a negative ROI, which is in part due to their high TCO.

-ERP was sold to companies on the basis of a number of arguments, which are outlined in the SCM Focus Press book, The Real Story Behind ERP: Separating Fact from Fiction, and then analyzed.
+ERP was sold to companies on the basis of a number of arguments, which are outlined in the Brightwork Research & Analysis Press book, The Real Story Behind ERP: Separating Fact from Fiction, and then analyzed.
 However, it must also be recognized that many ERP purchasing decisions were made because companies felt they simply needed to have ERP, and these decisions were driven by fear—such as the Y2K fear that drove so many ERP implementations—or by a herd mentality.

 “Slater (1999) discusses the breadth of such problems as he notes that ‘companies buy multi-million-dollar software packages only to find out they don’t work—or at least they don’t work well—for one of their key business processes.’
 The reason, Slater suggests, is that ERP software is so hot, the flames fanned by consultants and the technical press cause companies to simply push forward without dealing with such key restrictions.” — Technology Monoculture

 Another reason that success is often overestimated is that companies do not even know the applications well enough to know that they have failed.
 That is, they

 cannot properly measure the output of their system.
 While the users may know the system does not work as desired, the executive decision-makers often do not.
 In my own field, I have written a number of articles that explain that often some of the most advanced software available is configured incorrectly to such a degree that there was no point in implementing the sophisticated software that was chosen.